-Australian Crop Report: September edition
+Australian Crop Report: December edition

 Note: Yields are based on area planted.
 Area based on planted crop that is harvested, fed off or failed.
 Percent change are relative to last year.